veverica-hrdzava/discoursetutorial/index.md

 01000010000000100001000000000100000001000010001000000100000001000001000011000110001000000001000001000001000100000100001000000
 ```

 We will need to import the required library and then can run the comparison between the two segmented texts.
-This will give us a value between `0`, identical, and `1`, totally different.
+This will give us a value between `0`, identical, and `1`, completly different.
+Obviously

 **Code:**